-The stable-isotope approach will be further developed as a predictive index of soil organic matter decomposition, extended to explicitly include climate and soil mineralogy as regulating factors, in addition to the understanding developed of land management effects on soil carbon losses.
 Monitoring of net GHG emissions from peatland sites undergoing restoration practices will continue.
-The data will be used to refine models for better prediction of GHG fluxes and will specifically address influences of inter-annual variation in weather.
-The multi-year dataset will also be used to focus on the relative effectiveness of peatland restoration practices and will feedback to inform field management via existing stakeholder networks (National Peatland Research and Monitoring Group) and to policy (Scottish Government Decarbonisation Unit).
+The data will be used to refine models for better prediction of GHG fluxes and will specifically address influences of inter-annual variation on GHG emissions.
+Work is in progress to develop meta-models from complex process-based bio-physical models.
+The major advantages of meta-models are their lower computational and input data requirements compared to the full models.
+Developing these meta-models will be useful for upscaling GHG emissions.
+Work is also in progress to link eddy covariance-based greenhouse gas emissions monitoring with the remote sensing based assessments to effectively monitor peatland emissions and the impact of restoration management The multi-year dataset will also be used to focus on the relative effectiveness of peatland restoration practices and will feedback to inform field management via existing stakeholder networks (National Peatland Research and Monitoring Group) and to policy (Scottish Government Decarbonisation Unit).
 The datasets will also be used to support collaborative efforts to utilise remote (satellite and drone) and proximal (hand-held spectrometric analysis) as rapid methods to assess soil condition and GHG fluxes.

 - A display explaining the use of stable isotopes to partition soil respiration into auto and hetero-trophic components was presented to the general public at a "Doors open day" event in Aberdeen.
 There is a small video clip of the display available from Barry Thornton.